CS3099JH2017/cs3099jh/protocols/backend_spec.md

 or return an error "invalid_project" and response code 400,

-or return an error "project_already_exists" and response code 400 if the user exists already.
+or return an error "project_already_exists" and response code 400 if the project exists already.

 or return a metadata error.